A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V

-A computer-based \emph{simulator}, a program written in a high-level language, contains models of the robot's behaviour as well as its environment.
+A software \emph{simulator}, usually written in a high-level programming language, contains models of the robot's behaviour as well as its environment.
 In simulation-based testing, the simulator program is executed multiple times (computation time allowing), to collect information from the assertion checks and the simulation itself.
 As mentioned in the introduction, a number of both open-source and proprietary simulation and development frameworks exists in robotics, such as ROS, Player/Stage, Gazebo, V-REP, Webots and others.

 \emph{Logical properties} are logical statements, each of which captures one or more requirements of the system using some formal logic.
 Different logics can be used for different applications; e.g., if we want to capture requirements relating to time we might use Linear Temporal Logic (LTL)~\citep{Practical11}.
-Alternatively, if we are interested in the probability of the requirement being met then we may use probabilistic computation tree logic (PCTL).
-Formal modelling tools specialize in supporting particular types of formal models and temporal logics, such as PCTL by PRISM~\citep{kwiatkowska11prism}. \emph{Formal models} are discrete computational descriptions of high-level behaviours.
+Alternatively, if we are interested in the probability of the requirement being met then we may use probabilistic computation tree logic (\pctlstar{}).
+Formal modelling tools specialize in supporting particular types of formal models and temporal logics, such as \pctlstar{} by PRISM~\citep{kwiatkowska11prism}. \emph{Formal models} are discrete computational descriptions of high-level behaviours.
 Finite State Automata (FSA)~\citep{ClarkeMC} and Probabilistic Timed Automata (PTA)~\citep{prism-manual} are two examples.